Donnie Nelson: Early NBA career

 Nelson's first works with the NBA were in his father's teams, first as a regional scout of the Milwaukee Bucks between 1984 and 1986, and then as the top assistant to Don in the Golden State Warriors from 1986 to 1994.
 During this time, Nelson also worked as a part-time scout starting in 1987.
 While playing in Lithuania SSR capital Vilnius, Nelson met Šarūnas Marčiulionis, with whom he struck a friendship despite the language barrier.
 Once Donnie told his father about Marčiulionis and his skills, the Warriors would draft him in the sixth round of the 1987 NBA draft.
 After the 1988 Summer Olympics, Marciulionis invited Nelson to Lithuania, where for three months he lived in the player's apartment in Vilnius, staging a series of basketball clinics around the increasingly restive republic.
 Eventually, Nelson would fly to Moscow to sign Marčiulionis in 1989, leading him to become the first Soviet Union-born player in the NBA.

 As Don Nelson resigned from Golden State in 1995, Donnie also left the organization.
 From 1995 to 1998, Nelson was an assistant coach with the Phoenix Suns.
-He was a major influence in getting the team to pick Steve Nash, who he met while Nash played in high school, and would later befriend as Nash became the star of Santa Clara University.
+He was a major influence in getting the team to pick Steve Nash, whom he met while Nash played in high school, and would later befriend as Nash became the star of Santa Clara University.